ed3899/cloud-dev/README.md

 ## What are the recommended Ubuntu images?

 When choosing an image on any cloud, it is important to consider various factors.
 While technically any available image can be picked, some may require additional considerations.
-If you have successfully tried a new image, we encourage you to open an issue or initiate a pull request.
+If you have successfully tried a new image, we encourage you to open an issue or initiate a pull request to add it to the list.

 For now, here is a list of recommended images:

+### Amazon

-### Ubuntu Jammy 22.04 AMD64
+#### Ubuntu Jammy 22.04 AMD64

 ```yaml
     AMI: